juancarlospaco/faster-than-requests/.github/ISSUE_TEMPLATE/bug_report.md

 - ARM support is Experimental, you may need to compile manually.
 - Mac OSX support is Experimental, you may need to compile manually.
 - Alpine Linux support is Experimental, you may need to compile manually.
+- Termux support is Experimental, you may need to compile manually.